SnehaDeepikaP/LocalShare/README.md

-# LocalShare – SQLite Version
+# LocalShare – Community Help Board Web App

 Community help platform using **SQLite** for storage.
 No MySQL or any external DB server needed — SQLite is built into Python.